 Skip to main content

-Illinois · ASD
+Illinois · SDY

 Applied Structural Drying Certification in Illinois

 Applied Structural Drying certification in Illinois teaches the drying science behind dehumidification, airflow, and moisture mapping after water losses.
 NISCR's online, self-paced Applied Structural Drying course is built for Illinois techs in Chicago, Aurora, Naperville, and beyond, with a same-day certificate of completion.
-It's a focused, keyword-rich credential that complements water damage restoration work statewide.
+It's a focused credential that complements water damage restoration work statewide.

 100% online & self-paced — your certificate the same day, anywhere in Illinois.